akuchibotla/you-got-mail/README.md

 `mock_email_verifier.py` exposes a mock function to emulate `email_verifier.py` by returning 30% of emails inputted into it as valid

 `utils.py` has some common functions used throughout the program

+### Points of Improvement
+The time it takes to accomplish step 4 above is the biggest bottleneck for performance.
+I am open to suggestions as to how this can be improved.